familyfriendlymikey/mpv-cut/README.md

 When you're ready to make your cuts, press `0` in mpv.

 The `make_cuts` script can also be invoked directly.
-It must be supplied with rows of JSON from stdin.
+The very last argument must be rows of JSON.
 In the case of a cut list, you can simply do
 ```
-cat cut_list_name.list | ./make_cuts
+./make_cuts "$(cat cut_list_name.list)"
 ```
-The `make_cuts` script takes 0 to 2 arguments:
+Preceding the aforementioned JSON argument may be 0 to 2 arguments:
 - If there are `0` arguments,
 it will use the current working directory as the input dir to look for the filenames of the cuts passed